payam49er/advantures-in-design-patterns/Decorator/decorator.md

 this is demonstrated in shape.
 We add decorator on top of decorator and this works well at the runtime as well.

 #Static Decorator
 C# is not a great language for doing this.
 C++ is better for doing this.
-Because it can inherit from template argument. recurring template pattern in C++
+Because it can inherit from template argument. recurring template pattern in C++ we can't do the following in C# (this is doable in C++) public class ColoredShape<T> : T /CRTP pattern